Information for ESRC award holders

 Maintenance stipend

-The maintenance stipend is intended to cover all normal living expenses.
+The maintenance stipend is intended to cover all day to day living expenses.

-Any maintenance payments will be paid direct to your UK bank account saved in the Finance Hub.
+Payments will be paid direct to your UK bank account saved in the Finance Hub which can be accessed from the Fees, Income and Credit Control web pages.
 More information on Maintenance payments.

 Renewal of awards